vruzeda/jambabot/README.md

 - If it is executed between 11AM and 24PM, it will post the spoiler for tomorrow's menu.

 This script was written for run in NodeJS using JavaScript.
-To run it, you must define a file named "variables.js" with three variables defined:
+To run it, you must define a file named "variables.js", following the stub file that you can use to guide you, "variables.js.stub".

-- JAMBABOT_DEBUG: Enables debug logs, and makes the script post to the debug channel (it should be either 'True' or 'False');
-- JAMBABOT_DEBUG_URL: The URL provided by Slack - this one is used for debug purposes (only used if JAMBABOT_DEBUG is true);
-- JAMBABOT_PROD_URL: The URL provided by Slack - this is one is used for production.

 After defining the necessary variables, the script is run using: